tracyarciaga/tailwind-cakephp/tailwind/README.md

 # How to use Tailwind in Cakephp

-1. Create a new folder "tailwind"
+1. Create a new folder "tailwind" - `mkdir tailwind`
+2. `cd tailwind`
-2. Run `npx tailwindcss init` to create `tailwind.config.js` file
+3. Run `npx tailwindcss init` to create `tailwind.config.js` file
-3. Add this to the content section of your
+4. Add this to the content section of your

 ```
     content: [